Caber-Systems/.github/profile/README.md

 Caber is addressing one of the most important questions in web application and API security:

-_How can we find the scary exploits happening inside modern applications without having to sift through the fog of false positive alerts?_
+_How can we find the scary exploits happening inside modern applications without having to sift through a fog of false positive alerts?_

 Security tools today generate a lot of alerts, and most of them are false positives[^1].
 True incidents of data breaches, such as those described in the OWASP Web Application Top10[^2] and API Security Top10[^3], are burried under thousands of these false positives and go unnoticed.